Accessibility for the Working Mathematician: Key concepts

 \emph{``X equals open parentheses zeta minus lambda close parentheses times n plus eta plus a fraction whose numerator is lambda minus zeta minus mu minus nu and whose denominator is 2 plus a fraction whose numerator is eta times n minus a quarter open parentheses lambda minus zeta plus mu minus nu close parentheses squared minus theta and whose denominators is X primed."}

 Clearly such an alternative text is too long to be useful, so we need something better.
-Thankfully there are various tools that allow a vision impaired reader to explore such a formula with keyboard strokes, thereby focusing on pieces of such a formula (such as particular numerators or denominators) and have screen readers read and reread those pieces.
-But to ensure that these tools are available, authors must select the right authoring tools about which we will say more in Section \ref{sec:tools}.
+Thankfully there are various tools that allow a vision impaired reader to explore such a formula with keyboard strokes, thereby focusing on pieces of such a formula (such as particular numerators or denominators) and have screen readers read and reread those pieces (I am referring here to MathJax and/or MathML, but will not go into the details of what these are).
+Most of the commonly used authoring tools in STEM now have the ability to make equations accessible using these technologies without additional author intervention.

 \begin{digression*} The formula in \eqref{eq:euler} is taken from Euler's \emph{Opvscvla Analytica}, published in 1783 which was several years after he had turned completely blind.
 Despite this, Euler apparently became even more productive and was able with the aid of scribes to produce approximately one mathematical paper per week. \end{digression*}